aws/aws-cdk/packages/aws-cdk/README.md

 ```

 #### `cdk synthesize`
-Synthesize the CDK Application and outputs CloudFormation templates.
+Synthesize the CDK app and outputs CloudFormation templates.
 If the application contains multiple stacks and no
 stack name is provided in the command-line arguments, the `--output` option is mandatory and a CloudFormation template
 will be generated in the output folder for each stack.